CallumME/jb_project/README.md

 To Seed the DB run the command ./vendor/bin/sail artisan db:seed

 To run the dispatcher for the welcome email run the command ./vendor/bin/sail artisan dispatch:test-job {id}
-NOTE: you will need to make the env variable are set up to actually set an email.
+NOTE: you will need to make the env variable are set up to actually send an email.
 I used mailtrap to test this

 To use the weather endpoint you will need to acquire an api key and also add that to the env file.
 I used OpenWeatherMap, so may env vars ended up looking like this